medic/cht-docs/content/en/apps/guides/data/analytics/production.md

   enabled: true
 ```
 ## Deploy
-- Install the Helm chart from the root of your cht-sync repository.
+- Run the command below to deploy the cht-sync helm chart.
+If installing from root, specify path to directory containing Chart.yaml and values.yaml
 ```
 helm install cht-sync cht-sync --values values.yaml
 ```